zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-query/db-query.md

 ## Prerequisites

--   This lab requires completion of the preceding 4 labs in the Contents menu on the right.
+-   This lab requires completion of the preceding 4 labs in the Contents menu on the left.

 ## **Step 1:** Querying Tables